AI Transcription for Creators, Podcasters, Editors & Learners: Subtitles, Chapters & Search

 Every transcription automatically includes:

-• Chapters and topics — use these as YouTube chapter timestamps or podcast show notes
+• Chapters and sections — use these as YouTube chapter timestamps or podcast show notes

 • Speaker identification — know who said what (GPT-4o Transcribe)